 A NSW Government website

-The NSW Crime Commission’s Criminal Investigations Division (‘CID’) has two primary responsibilities:
+The NSW Crime Commission’s Operations Division has two primary responsibilities:

 • to investigate organised and other serious crime